 The CARES Act (P.L.
-116-136) includes many provisions that will be important for communities seeking to keep homeless people healthy and prevent increases in homelessness during the COVID-19 pandemic.
+116-136) included many provisions that have proved helpful to communities seeking to keep homeless people healthy and prevent increases in homelessness during the COVID-19 pandemic.

-EMERGENCY SOLUTIONS GRANTS: The new law includes $4 billion for homeless assistance, to be distributed through the Emergency Solutions Grants (ESG) program.
-ESG is a formula grant to states and local governments, and the program funds a broad range of activities for people who are homeless or who are at risk of homelessness, which in the new law includes anyone with income below 50 percent of area median income.
-The new law eliminates requirements for matching funds, local planning, and procurement standards, as well as the cap on shelter funding and habitability and environmental review standards for temporary emergency shelters.
-The new law also allows up to ten percent of the funding to be used for administration.
+EMERGENCY SOLUTIONS GRANTS: The CARES Act includes $4 billion for homeless assistance, to be distributed through the Emergency Solutions Grants (ESG) program.
+ESG is a formula grant to states and local governments, and the program funds a broad range of activities for people who are homeless or who are at risk of homelessness, which includes anyone with income below 50 percent of area median income.
+The CARES Act eliminates requirements for matching funds, local planning, and procurement standards, as well as the cap on shelter funding and habitability and environmental review standards for temporary emergency shelters.
+The CARES Act also allows up to ten percent of the funding to be used for administration.

 The HUD Secretary is given authority to waive almost any requirement of the regular ESG program, if the flexibility provided by the new law is insufficient.

 Finally, the new law includes this prohibition: “none of the funds provided under this heading in this Act may be used to require people experiencing homelessness to receive treatment or perform any other prerequisite activities as a condition for receiving shelter, housing, or other services.”